stacks-network/docs/src/pages/understand-stacks/regtest.md

 ## About regtest

 The regtest is a separate blockchain from the Stacks mainnet analogous to a development environnment.
 Similar to the testnet, it's a network used by developers to test their apps, smart contracts, or changes to the protocol in a production-like environment.
 However, it differs by producing a new BTC and STX block every two minutes, making it much more suitable for rapid development.
-The regtest is reset frequently.
+The regtest is reset more regularly than testnet.

 ## Regtest nodes